luciamariaalvarezcrespo/GalMisoCorpus2023/CONTRIBUTING.md

 4. Find an issue or feature to work on:
     - Check the project's issue tracker for open issues that you're interested in.
-    - If you have an idea for a new feature or improvement, create a new issue to discuss it with the project team.
+    - If you have an idea for a new feature or improvement, create a new issue to discuss it with the team.

 5. Fork the project repository:
     - Click on the "Fork" button on the GitHub page of the project repository.